ignatius-n/filament-image-radio-button/README.md

 # Important
 ### 1- OPTIONS
-The radio buttom has options then the senario Here is you have Model `Report` and you want to choose a design of a report
+The radio buttom has options then the scenario Here is you have Model `Report` and you want to choose a design of a report

 so options here must return `return Report::pluck('file', 'id')->toArray();`